9 Ways to Prove Sexual Assault Without Physical Evidence

 Why can sexual assaults be so difficult to prove or disprove?
 Unfortunately, there are a number of reasons.

-The Department of Justice found that most rape victims don’t tell anyone about the attack, so just getting the victim to make an official report is the first hurdle, and getting them to follow through in the investigation and adjudication phases can also be a challenge.
+The National Sexual Violence Resource Center estimates 63% of sexual assaults aren’t reported to the police, so just getting the victim to make an official report is the first hurdle, and getting them to follow through in the investigation and adjudication phases can also be a challenge.

-Additionally, one DHHS study found that more than 50 percent of college sexual assaults involve alcohol, which can affect recall and make the victim fear being punished or feel shame.
-Another study found that 90 percent of sexual assaults are committed by someone the victim knows, which can lead to confusion on the part of the victim and reluctance to pursue justice.
+One study found that 90% of sexual assaults are committed by someone the victim knows, which can lead to confusion on the part of the victim and reluctance to pursue justice.

 But experienced sexual assault investigators can find ways around all of these hurdles, and justice can be brought even in sexual assault cases without much initial evidence.